Where will my massage take place?

 Are there medical conditions that make massage or bodywork inadvisable?

 Where will my massage take place?
 Your massage therapy session will take place in a private office (795 McIntryre St. #102, Golden, CO 80401) with a comfortable, quiet therapy room.
 Music may be played to help you relax.
-(There is an iPod dock in the therapy room, so feel free to bring your own tunes!
+(There is a Bluetooth speaker in the therapy room, so feel free to bring your own tunes!
 Also, don't be shy about asking me to change the music.)

 Must I be completely undressed?
 Most massage and bodywork techniques are traditionally performed with the client unclothed; however, it is entirely up to you what you want to wear.
 You should undress to your level of comfort; if undressed, you will be properly draped during the entire session.
 Very often we will do assisted stretching, so if you are coming in for sports massage, I ask that you wear/bring yoga or workout clothes.